 So, why does this Church exist, besides the obvious priority of seeking to glorify God?
 Aren’t there enough churches in Calgary?

 Certainly, there are plenty of churches in Calgary.
-Some of them do a faithful work that we thankful to God for.
-However, a Church is God’s house, and must be centred around God’s Word, and preach the Gospel of Jesus Christ.
-That is not always the case!
+Some of them do a faithful work that we are thankful to God for.
+However, a Church is God’s House, and must be centred around God’s Word, and preach the Gospel of Jesus Christ.
+That is, unfortunately, not always the case!

 We believe we serve a niche within the city that makes our presence vital.

 Here below are the answers to a few questions you may have…

 First of all we are Presbyterian.
-That means we are a confessional church (our elders subscribe to the Westminster Confession of Faith).
+That means we are a Confessional Church (our ministers and elders subscribe to the Westminster Confession of Faith).
 This is an historic document that has been used by Presbyterian Churches to give a basic summary of Christian doctrine and teaching since 1646.
 “Free” means that we are separate from the mainline Presbyterian Church.
 We are not ecumenical, not liberal and still believe that the whole Bible is the inerrant word of God.

 Yes, but you would be surprised how many have been compromised by unbelief (liberal theology).
 It is very sad to see the downturn of Biblical truth in our present day.